Nikhita-A/Learning-Journey/Python/Concepts.md

 print("Value of multiplication is " + str(mul(10, 5)))
 print("Value of division is " + str(div(10, 5)))
 ```
+* `Requests` module in python is used to connect with APIs and accessing the Urls

 Packages in Python
 ------------------